 - advise and influence management within the University in the development, assessment and implementation of policies relating to disabled staff.

-- work with the University community towards ensuring equalities and diversity policies are mainstreamed.
+- work with the University community towards ensuring the equality and diversity policies are mainstreamed.

-- lobby and help all staff within the University to turn equalities policies into action.
+- lobby and help all staff within the University to turn the equality policies into action.

 - seek to influence in a clear and effective manner